 Effective communication is vital in any relationship, but it becomes even more crucial when one or both partners have ADHD.
 As we’ve seen, ADHD can present various challenges in relationships, such as inattention, impulsivity, and emotional outbursts.
 To navigate these difficulties, couples with ADHD can benefit from employing communication strategies such as active listening, nonverbal communication, and conflict resolution.
 By honing these skills and applying them in their daily interactions, couples can foster a stronger emotional connection and work through the challenges that ADHD may present.

 A critical aspect of communication in ADHD relationships is understanding the disorder’s impact on each partner’s feelings and perceptions.
 The non-ADHD partner should know how their words and actions may create challenges and affect their ADHD partner’s emotional state.
 Similarly, the ADHD partner needs to recognize their symptoms and behaviors and be open to addressing them constructively.
-By gaining an understanding of each other’s perspectives, couples can develop more effective strategies to address issues and communicate more openly and honestly.
+By gaining an understanding of each other’s perspectives, couples with mental disorders can develop more effective strategies to address issues and communicate more openly and honestly.

 Active Listening and Empathy